Document Workflow

 Should numbers stay as numbers in the CSV?

 CSV itself is text, and spreadsheet apps may reinterpret values.
-IDs, account numbers, and postal codes should be reviewed carefully because leading zeros can matter.
+Quote IDs that exceed JavaScript's safe integer range before conversion, and review account numbers, postal codes, and leading zeros after opening the file.